Which Institutions Own Shares In Peloton Interactive Inc. (PTON)?

 Peloton Interactive Inc. (PTON) Insider Activity

-A total of 273 insider transactions have happened at Peloton Interactive Inc. (PTON) in the last six months, with sales accounting for 230 and purchases happening 43 times.
-The most recent transaction is an insider sale by Kushi Hisao, the company’s Chief Legal Officer.
-SEC filings show that Kushi Hisao sold 80,000 shares of the company’s common stock on Mar 12 at a price of $111.01 per share for a total of $8.88 million.
-Following the sale, the insider now owns 1724.0 shares.
+A total of 289 insider transactions have happened at Peloton Interactive Inc. (PTON) in the last six months, with sales accounting for 246 and purchases happening 43 times.
+The most recent transaction is an insider sale by Draft Howard C., the company’s Director.
+SEC filings show that Draft Howard C. sold 5,000 shares of the company’s common stock on Mar 17 at a price of $105.87 per share for a total of $0.53 million.
+Following the sale, the insider now owns 0.13 million shares.

-Peloton Interactive Inc. disclosed in a document filed with the SEC on Mar 12 that Cortese Thomas (COO and Head of Prod.
-Dev.) sold a total of 40,000 shares of the company’s common stock.
-The trade occurred on Mar 12 and was made at $111.16 per share for $4.45 million.
-Following the transaction, the insider now directly holds 413.0 shares of the PTON stock.
+Peloton Interactive Inc. disclosed in a document filed with the SEC on Mar 17 that Draft Howard C. (Director) sold a total of 15,000 shares of the company’s common stock.
+The trade occurred on Mar 17 and was made at $105.80 per share for $1.59 million.
+Following the transaction, the insider now directly holds 0.26 million shares of the PTON stock.